Dylpickle912/rocket-lab-usa-technical-assessment/README.md

 **Overview**

 The `ExpansionPanelComponent` is a custom Angular component that wraps Angular Material's `mat-expansion-panel`, providing additional functionality such as toggling expansion state and providing custom attribute directives to insert custom elements into the header or content sections using the `[expansionHeader]` and `[expansionContent]` directives

+## Pipes

+### BoldPathSuggestionPipe

+**Overview**

+The `BoldPathSuggestionPipe` is a custom Angular pipe designed to highlight search terms within a string by wrapping them in a `<span>` element with the class `.bold`.
+This is useful for visually emphasizing matching text in search results or suggestions.